Lithographiert von Eugen Spiro.

 Eugen Spiro was born in Breslau in 1874 and worked as a landscape and portrait artist in Germany and later the United States.
 His portraits of prominent creative and scientific personalities won him lasting acclaim in both continents.
 After a spell in Paris, Spiro returned to Germany in 1914 and rose to prominence amongst the fashionable Berlin art scene; he served as chairman of the Berlin Secession and was appointed Professor of the Berlin Academy of Arts.

-The portfolio was originally issued with 34 plates in an edition of 55 copies; this copy is an example of the later expanded edition with an additional 3 plates (bringing the total to 37) and limited to 30 numbered copies.
+The portfolio was originally issued with 34 plates in an edition of 55 copies; this copy is an example of the later expanded edition with an additional 3 plates and limited to 30 numbered copies.

 Portfolio of 37 lithographic portraits measuring 320 x 290 mm., each in folding protective mount, original printed folding card case with the titling leaf.
 Some wear and staining of the folding card case; internally in very good order with all portraits well preserved.